SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz SLx8000 DVBT.md

 On the **General** page of this connector, you can find the system information, product information and transmitter configuration.
 This page has two subpages. namely SNMP and SNMP Trap Config.

-\- The *SNMP* sub pagecontains basic information about the SNMP In and Out parameters.
+\- The *SNMP* sub page contains basic information about the SNMP In and Out parameters.

 > \- The *SNMP Trap Config* subpage contains the trap configuration info as well as a Trap Sink table which makes the remote configuration of the trap sinks easier.
 >